StevenBlack/vocab/README.md

 ### oblique
-Like the angle in geometry, which includes lines which are neither parallel nor perpendicular, the word refers to things that are not straight or straightforward, but indirect.
-An oblique reference does not directly address the true subject but alludes to it in a secondary or slightly obscure way.
+Refers to things that are not straight or straightforward, but indirect.

 ### oblivescence